ibm-cloud-docs/account/tagging_resources.md

 {: #create-access-console}
 {: ui}

 Before you can attach your access management tags to individual resources or service IDs, you need to create them first.
-To create access management tags, you must have the administrator role on either the Tagging Service or on All Account management services.
+To create access management tags, you must have the administrator role on either the **Tagging Service** or on **All Account management services**.

 {{site.data.keyword.cloud}} allows up to 250 access management tags per account.
 {: note}